Ken Imoto

 Medium Bio

 Ken Imoto is a WebRTC & Voice AI engineer building AI-native organizations at Propel-Lab.
 He is the creator of the LLMO (Large Language Model Optimization) Framework, which helps businesses optimize their content visibility in AI-powered search engines.
 Ken has published 11 books including "Practical Claude Code," "Harness Engineering," and "LLMO Practical Guide" across Kindle and Zenn.
 His research spans AI text analysis, vision-language model bias, and voice AI latency optimization, with 3 papers published on Zenodo.
-His work on Qiita has attracted over 67,000 pageviews.
+His work on Qiita spans 90 articles and has attracted over 123,000 pageviews.

 Full Bio